Does My Child Need to See a Chiropractor?

 For example, a parent might take their child with scoliosis to see a chiropractor for a spine adjustment.
 This and other chiropractic techniques have not been proven to slow down the curving of the spine, but some people find seeing a chiropractor might be helpful in controlling pain symptoms.

 “I tell parents, ‘It’s OK to go see a chiropractor, but you still need to come back and see us so we can monitor your child’s condition and symptoms—be it hip, back or other joint pain—to make sure your treatment plan is working as it’s meant to,'" says Dr. Schmitz.

 Request an appointment with the only nationally ranked orthopedic program for kids and teens in Georgia, and we’ll help you understand your child’s diagnosis and create a comprehensive treatment plan.Make an Appointment

 Michael Schmitz, MD, is Chief of the Orthopedics and Sports Medicine Center at Children’s Healthcare of Atlanta.
-He is also Co-Director of the Spasticity and Limb Deficiency clinics at Children’s as well as Medical Director of the Fracture Program.
+He is also Co-Director of the Spasticity clinic at Children’s as well as Medical Director of the Fracture Program.

 This content is general information and is not specific medical advice.
 Always consult with a doctor or healthcare provider if you have any questions or concerns about the health of a child.
 In case of an urgent concern or emergency, call 911 or go to the nearest emergency department right away.
 Some physicians and affiliated healthcare professionals on the Children’s Healthcare of Atlanta team are independent providers and are not our employees.